High Score logo

 Reviewing course progress is a great way to check your progress.
 This allows you to understand your areas of weakness and develop yourself accordingly.
 The analytics gives a detailed description of the speed and parts of the course where you may lack and where you excelled.

-After logging in, Click on Course from the top panel.
+After logging in, click on Course from the top panel.

-Here you may find all the necessary details about the course.
+Select the course you wish to review.
+Here, you may find all the necessary details about the course.

 A summary of the course may be found just below the name of the course.